Introduction: A 100-Year Style Timeline in One Accessory

 Through a century of sunglasses evolution, it shows the cycle of trends is common; confidence never goes out of style.
 Therefore, whether you prefer the vintage or retro style, the sunglasses that can represent you will be the best.

 Of course, it's the dressing rules in North America.
-Be real, be easy; it doesn't need the explanation.
+Be real, be easy; it doesn't need an explanation.